-Fiat Chrysler on defensive, awaits next administration after EPA alleges diesel emissions scam | The Japan Times
+Fiat Chrysler on back foot, awaits next administration after EPA alleges diesel emissions scam | The Japan Times

 The company said it intends to present its case to the incoming Trump administration.
 “We will work with the new leadership to get this issue through,” Marchionne said.

 A spokesman for President-elect Trump did not immediately respond to a request for comment.
-The White House said Thursday that EPA makes enforcement decisions independently and that outgoing President Barack Obama wasn’t involved in the decision to cite the company.
+The White House said Thursday that the EPA makes enforcement decisions independently and that outgoing President Barack Obama wasn’t involved in the decision to cite the company.

 If found liable, Fiat Chrysler could face more than $4.5 billion in potential fines for violations of the Clean Air Act.